whatsyourask/ctf/lab02/lab2B/lab2B.md

 ![segmentation fault](screenshots/seg_fault.png)

-To see if there is a wrapper function I used `radare2 lab2B` and went through the disassembly, you also can use `objdump -d lab2B`.
+To see if there is a shell function I used `radare2 lab2B` and went through the disassembly, you also can use `objdump -d lab2B`.

 ![radare2](screenshots/radare2.png)